1.5 Bigelow Program

-The Bigelow Program (named after the Dean of the Law School who founded it in the 1930s) includes a class taught by full-time Bigelow Teaching Fellows.
-The class familiarizes students with the standard research and writing tools of the legal profession.
-Legal research and writing is a central part of the first-year curriculum and it constitutes ten percent of 1L course credits.
+The Bigelow Program (named after the Dean of the Law School who founded the program in the 1930s) consists of two classes taught by full-time Bigelow Teaching Fellows.
+The Legal Research and Writing class familiarizes students with the standard research and writing tools of the legal profession and requires students to prepare two legal memoranda over the autumn and winter quarters.
+The Lawyering: Brief Writing, Oral Advocacy, and Transactional Skills experiential class introduces students to the art of lawyering, advocacy, contract-drafting, and negotiation.
+The Bigelow Program is a central part of the first-year curriculum and constitutes ten percent of first year course credits.
 The topics and assignments are subject to change but generally follow the structure below:

 Autumn quarter (Legal Research and Writing, 1 credit): short assignment(s) and closed memorandum; library and legal resource training

 Winter quarter (Legal Research and Writing, 1 credit): open memorandum; library and Lexis/Westlaw (legal research) training

 For additional information on the Bigelow Program, please go to: http://www.law.uchicago.edu/students/bigelow.